typhillips/cp2patch/README.md

 ## License
 Free software, according to the terms of the [license agreement](LICENSE.md).

+## Disclaimer
+This program is still in active development, and although feature complete, testing at this point is extremely limited.

 ## Usage

 ### As a Command Line Script